d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

-Now, if our weight vector grows too large, our learning algorithm might *focus* on minimizing the weight norm $|| \mathbf{w} ||^2$ versus minimizing the training error.
+Now, if our weight vector grows too large, our learning algorithm might *focus* on minimizing the weight norm $|| \mathbf{w} ||^2$ vs. minimizing the training error.
 That is exactly what we want.
 To illustrate things in code,
 let us revive our previous example